We Provide Office Sound Masking Technology in Boston and All Over New England

 This is yesterday’s news: lack of speech privacy and constant noise distractions in open plan offices are common problems affecting both employee productivity and well-being.
 We get that, you get that, and there are countless studies supporting this.
 But if there’s one thing that many of our Boston area clients have in common, it’s how they refused to let employee distraction and privacy issues get in the way of workspace collaboration, innovation and flexibility.

 From major existing office retrofits to the creative design of new and substainable buildings, Massachusetts architects and commercial designers are champions at achieving more with less.
-With virtually no quality office space left vacant and the ever-growing cost per square foot in the Boston/Cambridge area, who could argue that open-plan offices and activity-based working don’t make a lot a sense, both technically and financially?
+With virtually no quality office space left vacant and the ever-growing cost per square foot in the Boston/Cambridge area, few would argue that open-plan offices and activity-based working make a lot a sense, both technically and financially.

-Now while sound masking is a small piece in a much bigger puzzle, creating the perfect workplace, it’s definitely the cheapest solution to provide office workers with a distraction-free environment and a greater sense of privacy, in the absence of walls and even cubicles.
+Now while sound masking is a small piece in a much bigger puzzle, creating the perfect workplace that is, it’s definitely the cheapest solution to provide office workers with a distraction-free environment and a greater sense of privacy, in the absence of walls and even cubicles.